Priest Content Notes

 Devil

-Self-Harm: scattered moments of passive and nonspecific suicidal ideation; two moments of inaction that are suicidal (Chapter 10 [re: potential infection], Chapter 42 [re: a tornado]); scattered references to a protagonist’s sister who died by suicide twenty years before the story starts (the aftermath is described in some detail in Chapter 38); references to a protagonist’s mother who died by drowning eighteen years before the story starts (talked about but not depicted in Chapter 38 and Chapter 42)—this drowning was ruled an accident but is suspected of being suicide.
+Self-Harm: scattered moments of passive and nonspecific suicidal ideation; three moments of inaction that could be considered suicidal (Chapter 9 [re: thinking about waiting for a flood to reach her], Chapter 10 [re: potential infection], Chapter 42 [re: severe weather]); scattered references to a protagonist’s sister who died by suicide twenty years before the story starts (the aftermath is described in some detail in Chapters 26 and 38); references to a protagonist’s mother who died by drowning eighteen years before the story starts (discussed but not depicted in Chapter 38 and Chapter 42) and whose drowning is considered a suicide by the protagonist even though it was officially ruled an accident.

-Sexual Content: Pervasive dubious consent; consensual somnophilia; a consensual and planned free use arrangement.
+Sexual Content: Pervasive dubious consent; consensual somnophilia; a consensual and planned free-use arrangement; demeaning language from MMC to FMC during sex (enjoyed by the FMC).

 Sexual Violence: References to a protagonist’s sister who experienced clerical abuse—this occurs twenty years before the story starts and is not depicted.
 Non-specific references to systemic clerical abuse in the Church.
 There are mentions of implied (but not described) intimate partner violence and sexual assault experienced during sex work—both relating to a secondary character.

-Other: Challenging mental health care experiences; characters that meet when the MMC is a fourth-year college student and the FMC is his lecturer; home loss (severe weather); lack of healthcare coverage; poverty; a secondary character who experiences pregnancy loss as a teenager off-page and twenty years before the start of the book (referenced but not depicted).
+Other: Characters that meet when the MMC is a fourth-year college student and the FMC is his lecturer; home loss (severe weather); lack of healthcare coverage; poverty; a secondary character who experiences early pregnancy loss as a teenager off-page and twenty years before the start of the book (referenced but not depicted).